 - Bertil Svensson is a 73-year-old widower with two daughters living in a suburb of Gothenburg.
 He is open to using new technology if he can simply establish contact with his family or friends.
 Although he does not fully admit to himself, he is overwhelmed with his smartphone and has difficulty sending a text message.

 - Jan Abrahamsson is a 74-year-old pensioner who lives with his wife in an apartment in Norrköping.
 He is very critical of new technology, but still wants to get in touch with his family members quickly and easily.

 We created a storyboard of our concept to visualize the idea and the benefit for our target group of Silver Surfer and to communicate it understandably in order to get ongoing feedback from lecturers, fellow students and older people (first storyboard in the gallery below).

-Mostly I created the storyboards based on the personas I created.
-My goal with the artifacts I created was to visualize and make the emotions and needs of the persona understandable.
+Mostly I created the storyboards based on the personas.
+My goal with the artifacts was to visualize the emotions and needs of the persona and make them understandable.
 In this way we were able to build empathy and refer to our target group again and again during the design process.

 THE DESIGN– AND INTERACTION CONCEPT

 Based on the feedback we received from the user tests with paper prototypes, we created a click prototype.
 We adapted the Google Material Design so that older people can read and use it well - even if they have visual impairments or motor limitations.
 To ensure this and to take into account the personal circumstances of every elderly person, the first step in installing the Android SilverSurfer operating system is to do an onboarding.
 The steps of this can be found in Swedish in the prototype below: